Housing briefings guide Soldiers ‘home’

+“People coming to Korea are usually pretty anxious and they are concerned about where they are going to live,” said John Jones, the Unaccompanied Housing manager.
+“One Soldier said the last time he was here, he lived in a Quonset hut.
+They don’t know what to expect, so the quicker we can get them a room and settled in, the better it is for them.”

+“Some of the older Soldiers, who were here 10 to 15 years ago, are very impressed with the quality of the housing, compared to what it was then,” he added.
+“Most of the buildings here are new, so we are looking at many years of quality housing.
+And, we still have other buildings that will be coming online.”

-200519-A-FE574-010 – John Jones, Unaccompanied Housing manager, collects papers from Soldiers attending the USAG Humphreys Housing Briefing, May 19, 2020.
-The briefings are held at 11 a.m. daily (except for the second Thursday of the month), in the Housing Office, which is located on the third floor of Maude Hall (Bldg.
+The Housing Briefings are held daily at 11 a.m. (except for the second Thursday each month) in the Housing Office, on the third floor of Maude Hall (Bldg.
 6400).

-U.S. Army photo by Jay Mann, USAG Humphreys Public Affairs Office.
+“The Unaccompanied Housing Brief, for E7 and above is all-inclusive,” Jones said.
+“They come in for 30 minutes, they get their keys and they are done.

+“Staff sergeant (E6) and below, that are unaccompanied Soldiers, do not process through the Housing Office,” Jones said.
+“Once they finish 19th HRC (Human Resources Company) in-processing, they report to their unit.
+The unit-assigned Army Barracks Management Program (ABMP) representative takes care of their assignment to a room in one of the unit’s assigned buildings.”

 |Date Taken: